FS-CSCI150-F21/FS-CSCI150-F21-Team6/server/api_doc.md

 Accessable via **GET** request to `/api/v1/users/friends/`<br>
 To show the friends list of a given user, query by `userId` to identify the user.<br>
 The response will include an array of friends in the `friends` field as well as a total number of friends in the `num_friends` field.<br>
-To search for a specific friend in the friends list, also quesry by `friendId`.<br>
+To search for a specific friend in the friends list, also query by `friendId`.<br>
 The response will include a single friend in the `friend` field.

 ### Add Friend